 If you’ve been job searching for some time, then you already know the frustration it can bring.

-- The average time it took an unemployed worker to find a job in 2012 was 39 weeks – nearly 10 months.
-That’s up from 16 weeks in 2002.
+- The average time it took an unemployed worker to find a job fluctuates, from 22 weeks in 2022 to a whopping 39 weeks in 2012 — nearly 10 months — to an average of 16 weeks in 2002.
 (Bureau of Labor Statistics)

 - Candidates are now often subjected to five, six, or even seven or more rounds of interviews before companies finally make an offer.

 - The New York Times reports that employers are fearful of hiring the wrong person and are waiting for perfection.

 But once you DO beat out all the other candidates and are told you’ve got the position, the game is finally over, right?

 Not so fast.
 I’ve seen two examples where people find out that’s not always the case.

 My client “Susan” was laid off in November.
 Fortunately, she was forward-thinking and had seen the writing on the wall, so when she reached out for negotiation help, she already had her next job lined up.
 But looking back at our timeline, it’s a little bit disturbing: